EdiNation/OpenEDI-Specification/README.md

 We combined the two, and now every EDI implementation guideline, regardless of its origin or format, can easily be transposed into an OpenAPI Schema Object.

 [Interactive example for X12 5010 837P](https://app.swaggerhub.com/apis/EdiNation/edi-nation-837P-example/2)

+## OpenEDI is an extension of OpenAPI
+To model an EDI format using OpenAPI is to provide an OpenAPI definition file, with thye addition of a few extension attributes.

+### Supported OpenAPI version
+OpenEDI supports OpenAPI 3+.

+### Integration with OpenAPI
+The only required OpenAPI objects are Component and Schema.
+All other top level objects, Info, Security, Tags, Paths, Servers are ignored.